zahydo/adkt-docs/adkt-install.md

 ---
 title: Installation
-description: How to install ADKT on your company?.
+description: How to install ADKT API on your company?.
 layout: libdoc/page

 #LibDoc specific below